Fridays with Vicky 72

 Best way is to try things out and find your own tweeting sweet spot!

-The key is to commit to get it done, take consistent action with tweet submissions, engagement and followers.
+The key is to commit to getting it done, take consistent action with tweet submissions, engagement, and followers.

 Use the suggestions above and you will get relevant, engaging followers.

 Twitter is time-consuming, but you also meet some great people.

 There are no secrets to this, engage, be helpful, stay consistent, commit, follow relevant people and have fun!

 - 10 Things That Will Help You Grow Targeted Twitter Followers